nikolaiwest/pyscrew/docs/scenarios/s02_surface-friction.md

 ## Citations
 If using this dataset, please cite:
 - West, N., Trianni, A. & Deuse, J. (2024).
-Data-driven analysis of bolted joints in plastic housings with surface-based anomalies using supervised and unsupervised machine learning.
+Detection of surface-based anomalies for self-tapping screws in plastic housings using supervised machine learning.
 CIE51 Proceedings.
 (DOI will follow after publication of the proceedings)

 ## Repository
 Issues and questions: https://github.com/nikolaiwest/pyscrew